 Decorator crabs being crustaceans have a hard exoskeleton made of chiton, a single pair of claws and four pairs of legs.
 To make it easier for them to stick their camouflage or protection on the body, many have large numbers of small spikes or barbs or thick hairs across their body.
-Once they have completely decorated themselves they can be extremely difficult to pick out.
+Once they have completely decorated themselves they can be very difficult to pick out.
+Often one only spots them at night by the reflection of their eyes from the dive torches.

 DECORATOR CRAB IN THE WILD